syncfusion-content/winui-docs/winui/AutoComplete/Selection.md

 ![WinUI AutoComplete control with auto-append UI as TextWithSelection](Selection_images/winui-autocomplete-auto-append-textwithselection.png)

-### Auto-append UI as Text
+#### Auto-append UI as Text

-When entering text in the text box selection area, if the `AppendType` property is `Text`, the appended text appears in a fading foreground.
+When entering a text in the text box selection area, if the `AppendType` property is `Text`, the appended text appears in a fading foreground.

 {% tabs %}
 {% highlight XAML %}